-It is paramount that we regain control of our digital twin, and that this control is not binary (all or nothing), as is implemented currently at the majority of the organisations.
-Granularity is a key factor in managing consent, data or even identities, and the access control related to it.
+It is paramount that we regain control of our digital twin, and that this control is not binary (all or nothing), as is implemented currently at the majority of organizations.
+Granularity is a key factor in managing consent, data, or even identities, and the access control related to it.

-Distributed Ledgers can help to a certain level to keep privacy safeguarded, data in a transaction collects all data required and this does not contain sensitive data such location, name, time, etc…
+Distributed Ledgers can help to a certain level to keep privacy safeguarded, data in a transaction collects all data required and this does not contain sensitive data such as location, name, time, etc.

-In the world of internet of things this might give the opportunity to sell data related to a smart meter, your heating system, alarm log data etc… without revealing who you are, where you are and when you are.
-The correlation of all this data could give insight on your behavior without knowing who this person is.
-It enables new business models without disclosure of sensitive data nor compromising the privacy of an individual.
+In the world of the Internet of Things this might give the opportunity to sell data related to a smart meter, your heating system, alarm log data etc. without revealing who you are, where you are, and when you are.
+The correlation of all this data could give insight into your behavior without knowing who this person is.
+It enables new business models without disclosure of sensitive data or compromising the privacy of an individual.

 IOTA provides data protection by default and by design, it relies on a trustless model.
-A model that allows people to operate directly with one another, trust with any of the actors in the ecosystem.
-Nodes in the network do not have authority over any other node, hence a decentralised model of a distributed ledger.
+A model that allows people to operate directly with one another, and trust any of the actors in the ecosystem.
+Nodes in the network do not have authority over any other node, hence a decentralized model of a distributed ledger.
 The man in the middle is replaced by mathematical computations, executed and validated in a nash equilibria of connected machines.
-IOTA brings a step closer in a life with a true digital identity in which the user is the principal owner.
+IOTA brings a step closer to life with true digital identity in which the user is the principal owner.
 The central authority that keeps track and records all activity is obsolete, all activities are stored in the tangle distributed over a multitude of machines.
-Though transactions are transparent, performing surveillance activities on transactions remain complex and can be difficult.
+Though transactions are transparent, performing surveillance activities on transactions remains complex and can be difficult.
 An IOTA transaction contains the following information:

 - A unique hash of the transaction